DRKdesuga/video_player/README.md

 # Video Display in Pixel Art

-This project allows you to display a video in pixel art format directly in the terminal using OpenCV.
+This project displays a video in pixel art format directly in the terminal using OpenCV.

 ## 📦 Dependencies

-Before building the project, make sure you have OpenCV installed on your system.
+Before building the project, ensure OpenCV is installed on your system.

-On Debian-based systems (Ubuntu, Kali, etc.):
+**On Debian-based distributions (Ubuntu, etc.):**
 ```bash
 sudo apt update && sudo apt install libopencv-dev
 ```

-On Arch Linux:
+**On Arch Linux:**
 ```bash
 sudo pacman -S opencv
 ```

 ## 🔧 Build Instructions

-To compile the project, use CMake:
+Compile the project with CMake:
 ```bash
 cmake -S . -B build
 cmake --build build